huzeyann/ncut_pytorch/ncut_pytorch/README.md

 Documentation [https://ncut-pytorch.readthedocs.io/](https://ncut-pytorch.readthedocs.io/)

-## NCUT: Nystrom Normalized Cut
+## NCUT: Nyström Normalized Cut

-**Normalized cut**, aka. spectral clustering, is a graphical method to analyze data grouping in the affinity eigenvector space.
-It's used for unsupervised segmentation, without any model training.
+**Normalized Cut**, aka. spectral clustering, is a graphical method to analyze data grouping in the affinity eigenvector space.
+It has been widely used for unsupervised segmentation in the 2000s.

-**Nystrom Normalized Cut**, is an approximation algorithm developed for large-scale graph cut,  a large-graph of million nodes can be processed in under 10s (cpu) or 2s (gpu).
+**Nyström Normalized Cut**, is a new approximation algorithm developed for large-scale graph cuts,  a large-graph of million nodes can be processed in under 10s (cpu) or 2s (gpu).

 ## Gallery
+TODO

 ## Installation